Trinity Collegiate School

 Trinity Collegiate School, often referred to as TCS, is an independent co-educational college-preparatory day school located in Darlington, South Carolina.
 The school is on a 100 acre campus southwest of Florence and serves about 400 students in grades 6 through 12 from counties throughout the Pee Dee region of northeastern South Carolina.
 Trinity is the top college preparatory school in the Pee Dee region, with strong programs in academics, arts, and athletics.
 The school consistently ranks among the best private high schools in South Carolina, ranking at number 11 for Niche's Best Private High Schools in South Carolina and number 6 for Niche's Best Private High Schools for Athletics in South Carolina.

-The school is accredited by the Southern Association of Independent Schools, AdvancED, and the South Carolina Independent School Association.
-The school's motto is "Loyalty, Honor, and Perseverance," reflecting the school's commitment to developing in its students a sense of personal integrity and moral responsibility.
-The school "emphasizes a personalized approach to education, a strong sense of community, and multiple opportunities for students to develop their talents and leadership skills" in order to educate well-rounded young people and prepare them for life ahead.

 History

 Trinity Collegiate School

 Trinity Collegiate School was established in 1995 as a rigorous independent college-preparatory school.
 Despite serving only grades 7-9 at the time of its founding, Trinity Collegiate added one grade level per year and graduated its first class in 1999.

 In 2020, Trinity Collegiate School's board voted to change its name from Trinity-Byrnes Collegiate School to Trinity Collegiate School, citing the segregationist and controversial past of James F. Byrnes (1882-1972) as the reason the school chose to drop “Byrnes” from the name.
 The school adopted "Byrnes" as part of its name 2012 when Trinity Collegiate School and Byrnes Academy merged.
 “The re-identification as Trinity Collegiate School better reflects the current student body, faculty and school mission, and the board believes this decision is in the best long-term interest of the students, families, faculty and alumni, as well as for the continued success of the school as a whole,” said Dr. William Naso, the board's chairman.

 Over the past five years, the school has made strides to become more inclusive and welcoming to all families in the broader community.
 Students of color make up 31% of the school's overall enrollment, one of the highest among all South Carolina Independent School Association members (SCISA).